-The cherries were moist, sweet and tasty and it was difficult to resist eating them just fresh instead of making the compote.
+The cherries I used for the Compote were moist, sweet and tasty and it was difficult to resist eating them just fresh instead of making the compote.

-Almond extract could be substituted for vanilla, brown sugar for the white.
+- Almond extract may be substituted for vanilla, brown sugar for the white.

-The compote may be frozen and used later, I’m not sure for how long but it should be good for a month at least.
-If that is, you don’t use it up well before that time.
-I don’t expect mine to last more than a day or two!
+The compote may be frozen and used later and it should be good for a month at least.
+If that is, you don't use it up well before that time.
+Mine never last more than a day or two!

-Making the Easy Homemade Cherry Compote is fun and you get a feeling of satisfaction when its done as it tastes and looks so good and yet took very little effort to put together.
-In fact, the only ‘work’ involved was pitting the cherries before cooking them!
+Making this homemade Cherry Compote is easy and fun and you get a feeling of satisfaction when its done as it tastes and looks so good.
+It took very little effort to put together though.
+In fact, the only 'work' involved was pitting the cherries before cooking them!